Flip Wilson: The Flip Wilson Show

 In 1970, Wilson's variety series, The Flip Wilson Show, debuted on NBC.
-He performed in comedy sketches and played host to many African-American entertainers, including Lena Horne, Harry Belafonte, Diahann Carroll, the Supremes, the Jackson Five, Aretha Franklin, the Temptations, Gladys Knight & the Pips, Redd Foxx, boxer Muhammad Ali and basketball player Bill Russell.
+He performed in comedy sketches and played host to many African-American entertainers, including Lena Horne, Harry Belafonte, Diahann Carroll, the Supremes, the Jackson Five, Aretha Franklin, the Temptations, Gladys Knight & the Pips, Melba Moore, Redd Foxx, boxer Muhammad Ali and basketball player Bill Russell.
 He greeted all his guests with the "Flip Wilson Handshake": four hand slaps, two elbow bumps, finishing with two hip-bumps.
 George Carlin was one of the show's writers, and Carlin also made frequent appearances on the show, as the two would expand Carlin's news-weather-sports satire.
-Wilson's characters included Reverend Leroy, the materialistic pastor of the "Church of What’s Happening Now", and his most popular character, Geraldine Jones, who frequently referred to her unseen boyfriend, "Killer", and whose lines "The devil made me do it" as well as "What you see is what you get" became national catchphrases.
+Wilson's characters included Reverend Leroy, the materialistic pastor of the "Church of What’s Happnin' Now", and his most popular character, Geraldine Jones, who frequently referred to her unseen boyfriend, "Killer", and whose lines "The devil made me do it" as well as "What you see is what you get" became national catchphrases.

-The Flip Wilson Show aired through 1974, generating high ratings and popularity among viewers and winning strong critical acclaim, with eleven Emmy Award nominations during its run, winning two.
+The Flip Wilson Show aired through 1974, generating high ratings and popularity among viewers and winning strong critical acclaim, with 11 Emmy Award nominations during its run, winning two.
 Wilson also won a Golden Globe Award for Best Actor in a Television Series.

 Later years

 Wilson acted in TV and theatrical movies, including Uptown Saturday Night and The Fish that Saved Pittsburgh.
 In 1976, he appeared as the Fox in a television musical adaptation of Pinocchio, starring Sandy Duncan in the title role and Danny Kaye as Geppetto, with songs by Laugh-In composer Billy Barnes.
-In 1981 he made a guest appearance on The Love Boat.
+In November of the same year, he hosted Nadia: From Romania With Love, an upbeat, one-hour TV special featuring Olympic gymnastics champion Nadia Comaneci.
+In 1981, he made a guest appearance on The Love Boat.
+On December 10, 1983, Wilson hosted Saturday Night Live, giving what could be considered a master’s class in comedy for Eddie Murphy and Joe Piscopo, with his opening Geraldine sketch.

 During March–July 1984, Wilson hosted a revival of People are Funny.
 In 1985–1986, Wilson played the lead role in the CBS sitcom Charlie & Co.
 Two of his last TV appearances were cameos on the sitcoms Living Single in 1993, and The Drew Carey Show in 1996.

 Personal life

 Wilson was married twice.
 In 1957, he married Lavenia Patricia "Peaches" Wilson (née Dean); they divorced in 1967.
 He had four children with his common-law wife Blonell Pitman.
 After winning custody of his children in 1979, Wilson performed less in order to spend more time with them.
 In 1979, he married Tuanchai "Cookie" MacKenzie, with whom he had one child; they divorced in 1984.

 In March 1981, Wilson was arrested and charged with possession of a small quantity of cocaine.

+In 1993, a motorcycle accident left Wilson's son David paralyzed.

+During a 1997 visit to Howard Stern Show, Wilson divulged that he had a penile implant.